SumoSumir/kata-na/PHASED_IMPLEMENTATION.md

 **Cumulative Savings by Month 14:** €375K/month × 5 months = €1.875M
 **ROI:** (€1.875M - €540K) / €540K = **247%**

-**David's (CTO) Reaction:** *"We just deployed a critical pricing fix in 2 hours without a maintenance window.
+**David's (CTO/CISO) Reaction:** *"We just deployed a critical pricing fix in 2 hours without a maintenance window.
 This is what modern architecture feels like."*

 ---